hindutva/hindutva.github.io/main/books/vivekAnanda/volume_4/lectures_and_discourses/181_the_story_of_prahlada.md

 Him anywhere; and that all the worship should henceforth be given to himself only.

-Hiranyakashipu had a son called Prahlâda.
+Hiranyakashipu had a son called Prahlāda.
 Now, it so happened, that this Prahlada from his infancy was devoted to God.
 He showed indications of this as a child; and the king of the Daityas, fearing that the evil he wanted to drive away from the world would crop up in his own family,